computer-analysis/BinUSE/README.md

 # BinUSE
 This is the prototype implementation of BinUSE.

+Note that this implementation is an early version, which is different from the current submission of TSE.
+Here I merely update this repo with return constraints collection and bug fixes.

+I plan to rewrite this work in three month, and provide a more usable tool with readable code.
+There are some deadcode and the code structure is not well designed.

 # Requirement
 `python3 (>= 3.6.5)` and `ida pro (7.3)`

 `pip install angr==8.20.7.6`

 `pip install zss`

+`pip install tqdm`

 # Usage of BinUSE
 Using ida to do static analysis.
 Please change the path to `idat64` in scripts `./collect_functions.sh` and `./collect_functions_refs.sh`